 By carefully supporting your body during recovery, your breast augmentation results will heal safely and look their best.
 Browse our before-and-after photos to see examples of patients’ post-recovery results.

-If you would like to learn more about your breast augmentation options here in Sacramento, please request a virtual consultation online.
+If you would like to learn more about your options for breast implants here in Sacramento, please request a consultation online.
 You can also call our practice office at (916) 929-1833 (Sacramento) or (916) 773-5559 (Granite Bay).